 Early planning and awareness of the claims process will prevent you from getting saddled with uncovered damaged goods.
 Check out these tips for packing, unpacking and claiming to guide you through the entire process.

 A smooth PCS starts before anything gets on the moving truck.
 Even though the moving company will most likely create its own inventory list, it may help you in the long run to make your own basic list to keep track of everything while it’s being packed as well as when it arrives at your new place.
 Take pictures of items you think will likely break and write down the serial numbers on all your expensive electronics.

 It’s also a good idea to try to make the time to be there with the movers as they pack everything up.
 Knowing that everything is actually on the truck and having a general idea of what is in each box will immensely help as you unpack.

 This is also the best time to make sure everything is packed up safely.
 Keep an eye on expensive and one-of-a-kind items you can’t replace.
 Add extra packaging to fragile items to protect them from damage and to avoid the claiming process.

 Once you’ve arrived at the new place, make sure you have your personal inventory list on hand to take an immediate survey of whether everything has made it there in one piece.
-Look for missing or damaged items and document them on this form and have the driver confirm it.
-Make sure you have the driver’s signature on the DD form 1840 before they leave.
+Look for missing or damaged items and document them on the notice of loss/damage.